MicrosoftDocs/powerquery-docs/powerquery-docs/sdk-testframework/1-set-up.md

 %UserProfile%\.vscode\extensions\powerquery.vscode-powerquery-sdk-*x.x.x*-win32-x64

-Where "*x.x.x*" is the current version of Power Query SDK extension.
+Where "*x.x.x*" is the current version of Power Query SDK extension

 The SdkTools NuGet package is found under:

 \<*extension_path*>\.nuget\Microsoft.PowerQuery.SdkTools.2.*xxx.x*\tools

-Where "*xxx.x*" is the current version of Power Query SDK Tools.
+Where "*xxx.x*" is the current version of Power Query SDK Tools

-If you don't have a ".NuGet" folder, be sure to load a connector workspace in Visual Studio Code to trigger the SDK's autodownload mechanism.
+If you don't have a ".nuget" folder, be sure to load a connector workspace in Visual Studio Code to trigger the SDK's autodownload mechanism.
 The SdkTools NuGet contains the Power Query SDK test framework.

 ## Conclusion

 This section covered the set-up of the Power Query SDK test framework.

-In the next section, you learn about the test data that's used by the standard test suite within the testing framework.
+The next section will teach you about the test data used by the standard test suite in the testing framework.

 ## Next steps